abhinavakhil/abhinavakhil/README.md

 }
 ```

-I am a Software Engineer, Who is passionate about building user-friendly, easy-to-use applications, that makes a difference to the lives of the people.I started with developing **Web** Apps and currently learning the **Mobile** Apps development.
+I am a Software Engineer, Who is passionate about building user-friendly, easy-to-use applications, that makes a difference to the lives of the people.
+I started with developing **Web** Apps and currently learning the **Mobile** Apps development.
 I am an open source contributor and I love to take part in Hackathons.
 Always there to help others and to clarify the doubts you have.
 <!-- I am a **DevOps** and **API** developer. -->

 ### My Skills 🚀